solo-io/workshops/istio-day2/1-understand-istio/05-app-rollout.md

 ```

 Note this is just a snippet, there are other configurations there specific to Istio and TLS connectivity.
 But if you recall the cluster configurations from the previous lab, you'll see they are similar.
-Istiod took information about the environment, user configurations, and service discovery, and translated this to an appropriate configuration _for this specific workload_
+Istiod took information about the environment, user configurations, and service discovery, and translated this to an appropriate configuration _for this specific workload_.